How long do Chihuahuas live

 The average lifespan of a Chihuahua ranges from 12 to 18 years.
 This lifespan makes them one of the longest living dog breeds.

-However, it's essential to remember that these are averages, and some Chihuahuas may live beyond these years, with the oldest recorded Chihuahua named Megabyte living up to 20 years and 265 days.
+However, it's important to remember that these are averages, and some Chihuahuas may live beyond these years, with the oldest recorded Chihuahua named Megabyte living up to 20 years and 265 days.

 Factors affecting the lifespan of Chihuahuas